crytic/attacknet/README.md

 `attacknet start <suitename>`

-If your suite config is located at `./test-suites/finalitysuite.yaml`, you would run `attacknet start finalitysuite`.
+If your suite config is located at `./test-suites/suite.yaml`, you would run `attacknet start suite`.
 This will probably be changed.